viking-frank/neurocats.github.io/_posts/2017-08-14-tensorflow-mlp.md

 models and play around to get bigger.

 ### Inference
-Now we want to see how our trained model is doing with its task.
-Here we basically have to feed our computation graph with x values and compare the labels in a easy, understandable way.
+Now we want to see how the trained model is doing with its task.
+Here we basically have to feed the computation graph with x values and compare the labels in a easy, understandable way.
 Note that the following is still in the same session.
 Otherwise the variables wouldn't be saved.
 Advanced saving and restoring we will see in the next tutorial.